pombreda/lepl/doc-src/manual/matchers.rst

 that themselves return many values, while others may fail immediately, so it is not a direct 1--to--1 correspondence).

-(It is probably obvious if you have used combinator libraries before, but worth mentioning anyway: all matchers implement this same interface, whether they are "fundamental" --- do the real work of matching against the stream --- or delegate work to other sub--matchers, or modify results.
-This consistency is a source of great expressive power.)
+(It is probably obvious if you have used combinator libraries before, but all matchers implement this same interface, whether they are "fundamental" --- do the real work of matching against the stream --- or delegate work to other sub--matchers, or modify results.
+This consistency is the source of their expressive power.)

 Lepl includes several function decorators that help simplify the creation of new matchers.
 See :ref:`new_matchers` and following sections.